schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

+## Implement Ruby Hash Syntax in Parslet

 Before you can understand how to build a parser using `parslet`, you need to understand why you might want to.
-In my case I have a library called [rundoc]() it allows anyone to write documentation that can be "run".
+In my case I have a library called [rundoc](https://github.com/schneems/rundoc) it allows anyone to write documentation that can be "run".
 For example, someone might write docs that had this:

     ```
     :::>> $ rails -v